 A/B testing UGC placement: a framework

-Brands debate UGC placement in meetings, above or below the gallery, before or after the description, and then decide by opinion.
-It is one of the easier things to actually test, and testing replaces the loudest voice with a number.
+Brands argue UGC placement in meetings (above or below the gallery, before or after the description) and then settle it by opinion.
+It is one of the easier things to actually test, and a test swaps the loudest voice in the room for a number.

-UGC near the decision, in the natural scroll path, tends to lift more than UGC tucked away: but "tends to" is not "always", and the best placement varies by template, product and audience.
-A test tells you what is true for your store, not what was true for someone else’s.
+UGC near the decision, in the natural scroll path, usually lifts more than UGC tucked away.
+But "usually" is not "always", and the best placement shifts with template, product and audience.
+A test tells you what is true for your store, not what was true for someone else's.

 - 1Pick one variable, e.g. UGC gallery above vs below the product description.
 Just one.